 - Late spring

-Upright, spreading shrub reaching 8 to 10 feet high and wide
+An upright, spreading shrub reaching 8 to 10 feet high and wide.

 Tree & Plant Care